PickNikRobotics/data_tamer/README.md

 - Traced variables can not be added (registered) once the recording starts.
 - Variable size vectors are supported, but only for numerical values (not complex types).
 - Focused on periodic recording.
-Not the best option for sporadic, asynchornous events.
+Not the best option for sporadic, asynchronous events.
 - If you use `DataTamer::registerValue` you must be careful about the lifetime of the object.
 If you prefer a safer RAII interface, use `DataTamer::createLoggedValue` instead.